Forms of sodium bicarbonate, including store-bought baking soda, can neutralize stomach acid and temporarily reduce acid reflux symptoms.

 |Adults and teenagers||1/2 tsp. dissolved in a 4-ounce glass of water, may be repeated in 2 hours|

-- taking more than 3 1/2 teaspoon of baking soda in a day
+- taking more than 3 1/2 tsp. of baking soda (seven doses) in a day

-- taking more than 1 1/2 teaspoon a day if you’re over 60 years old
+- taking more than 1 1/2 tsp. of baking soda (three doses) in a day if you’re over 60 years old

-- taking the maximum dosage for more than two weeks
+- taking the maximum dosage for more than 2 weeks

 - taking the dosage when you’re overly full, to avoid gastric rupture